AsahiLinux/docs/Apple-Platform-Security-Crash-Course.md

 macOS container.

 ### How we uphold this agreement
-Asahi Linux creates a small APFS container with the correct file structure to be recognised as a valid OS, then uses Apple's tooling to set its security to Permissive and enroll m1n1 as its signed boot object.
-We do not - and never will - alter the security settings of _any other_ APFS container, nor will Apple's security policies for those containers affect the Asahi container.
+Asahi Linux creates a small APFS container and volume set with the correct file structure to be recognised as a valid OS, then uses Apple's tooling to set its security to Permissive and enroll m1n1 as its signed boot object.
+We do not - and never will - alter the security settings of _any other_ OS volume, nor will Apple's security policies for those containers affect the Asahi volume.
 More details can be found at [[Open OS Ecosystem on Apple Silicon Macs]].